littleblackfish/i529/viterbi/README.md

-In this lab session you are expected to implement the [viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).
+In this lab session you are expected to implement the viterbi algorithm as described in the [lecture slides](http://homes.soic.indiana.edu/classes/spring2017/info/i529-yye/lectures/HMM.pdf).

-The viterbi algorithm finds the maximum likelihood solution for a [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model)
+The viterbi algorithm finds the maximum likelihood solution for a hidden Markov model.

 A hidden Markov model with will have these parameters  :
   * **M** and **N**, number of states and size of alphabet